DIY laundry detergent

-Over three years ago, I began to make the switch from harsh chemicals in my home to using more natural alternatives.
+I started to use this Homemade laundry detergent over 10 years ago!
+When I began to make the switch from harsh chemicals in my home to use more natural alternatives.

 One of the first things I “experimented” with was my Laundry Soap.